Adiabatic theory of the polaron spectral function: Introduction

 Here we present an adiabatic theory for the spectral function of the Holstein model.
 The theory is based on equations, formulated for the case of the Holstein model \cite{Holstein} in Ref.\cite{Kabanov}.
 These equations are similar to that, derived by Pekar for the polaron in polar crystals \cite{Pekar}.
-The equations have two different sets of vacuum solutions \cite{Kabanov}.
-Using perturbation theory in the adiabatic parameter near the trivial vacuum solution we are able to reproduce the spectral function of the Holstein model in the limit of zero polaron density $n=0$ ($\mu\to-\infty$).
-It is interesting to note that the polaron contribution to the spectral function is at least exponentially small $\sim \exp{(-const\sqrt{M/m})}$ where $m$ is the effective mass of electron and $M$ is the ionic mass.
+The equations have two different sets of solutions \cite{Kabanov}.
+Near the trivial solution in the limit of zero polaron density $n=0$ (chemical potential $\mu\to-\infty$) we derive an equation for the self-energy.
+Vertex in this equation is found from an equation that accurately takes into account threshold effects.
+This theory corresponds to the summation of infinite series of diagrams where each phonon line has not more than three crossings.
+The theory takes into account exactly all diagrams up to 6th order.
+As a result, the spectral function obeys the sum rules up to the 7th order and has accuracy better than 3\% for $\lambda \le 3$ in the adiabatic limit.
+Here $\lambda$ is dimensionless electron-phonon coupling constant.
+It is interesting to note that the polaron contribution to the spectral function is at least exponentially small $\sim \exp{(-const\sqrt{M/m})}$ where $m$ is the effective mass of the electron and $M$ is the ionic mass.
 As it was mentioned in Ref.\cite{Berciu} these small terms are absent in the sum rules for the spectral function at zero polaron density, indicating that contributions from the polaron state to the spectral function are negligible.
-For the case when the chemical potential is pinned to the polaron binding energy and therefore small but finite concentration of polarons $n\neq0$ the ground state has nonzero adiabatic deformation.
-In this limit we derive the spectral function which obeys the exact known sum rules for finite polaron density.
+For the case when the chemical potential is pinned to the polaron binding energy and small but finite concentration of polarons $n\neq0$, the ground state has nonzero adiabatic deformation.
+In this limit, we derive the spectral function which obeys the exact known sum rules for finite polaron density.

+The paper is organized as follows.
+In the next section, we briefly discuss some important details of the polaron theory, and then in the section "Results" we discuss the polaron spectral function and the sum rules in the limit of zero and finite polaron density.